For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 - Contact: +605-243 9659

-Because of how popular the peanut brittle/ peanut candy at Sin Weng Fai is, each customer can only get 5 packets (RM10/packet).
+Because of how popular the peanut brittle/ peanut candy at Sin Weng Fai is, each customer can only get a fixed number of the 300g packets (RM11/packet).

 PS: If you don’t see the infamous crowd that snakes outside the shop, the peanut candy isn’t ready yet!
 They only come out past 10am.